JustinLove/hodgepodge/README.md

 4. Dump the rest into ammo tab
 5. Still going?
 Dump units into extra0..extraN tabs

-Narrow (five column) build tabs will be expanded as required.

 You should **not** shadow build.js, but you must still shadow `unit_list.json`.

 ## Legacy `icon_atlas` Methods